Finance: Ripple"s XRP is leading the cryptocurrency comeback

 XRP is up more than 75% since the "cryptocurrency bloodbath"

-XRP, the third-largest cryptocurrency by market cap, has gained over 75% since Wednesday’s lows, trading at $1.589 per coin Thursday morning, according to Markets Insider data.
+XRP, the third-largest cryptocurrency by market cap, has gained over 75% since Wednesday’s lows, trading at $1.614 per coin Thursday evening, according to Markets Insider data.

 The digital coin had plunged well below the $1 mark on Wednesday, bottoming out at $0.8771, in the depths of a global cryptocurrency sell-off.